gverploeg/Recommender-Case-Study/pair.md

 recommendation system and to suggest movies to users!

-## Training / Testing and scoring
+## Datasets available, datasets not available

 The **movies data** and **user data** are in `data/movies.dat` and `data/users.dat`.
 The users' ratings have been broken into a training and test set for you (the split has been done by keeping the most recent 50% of the ratings for the testing set).

-The ratings from the **training data** can be found in `data/training_ratings.csv`.
+The **ratings data** can be found in `data/ratings.mat`.

 You are provided a **request** file in `data/requests.csv`.
 It contains a list of `user,movie,id` for which you need to predict the (missing) `rating` column.
 Your **score** will be measured based on how well you predict the ratings for the users' ratings compared to our test set.

-The ratings for the **testing data** can be found in `data/dont_use.csv`... as indicated by the filename, you SHOULD NOT USE this file to train your model.
-This would be considered as cheating.
+At the end of the day, we will collect your predicted ratings and provide a score.

 ## How to implement your recommender